SerhiiMart/Client-side-Form-Validation/README.md

 Client side form validation
-Using html, css and JavaScript
+Using HTML, CSS and JavaScript